halide/Halide/test/platforms/README.md

     example(runtime_factor,&g);
     halide_buffer_display(&g);

-You can print error messages to the app using `halide_error` and the return  value from the test function will be printed by the app as well.
+You can log error messages to the app using `halide_error` and the return value from the test function will be printed by the app as well.
 Printed messages may contain HTML.

 Building Apps
 -------------

-The iOS and OSX apps may be build using CMAKE and Xcode on OS X. You should start with a build of Halide based on the instructions in [README.md](../../README.md) in the Halide repository root directory.
+The iOS and OSX apps may be build using CMake and Xcode on OS X. You should start with a build of Halide based on the instructions in [README.md](../../README.md) in the Halide repository root directory.
 Build a static library version of libHalide.a.

-Each app is built using a separate CMAKE project per platform using ahead-of-time compilation.

-Create a CMakeLists.txt file for your app and include [HalideAppTests.cmake](HalideAppTests.cmake).
+To customize this harness to add your own tests or experiments:

-Select a Halide::Generator derived class to include in the app.
-Write a test function and put it in a separate .cpp file.
+  * Select a Halide::Generator derived class to include in the app.
+  * Write a test function and put it in a separate .cpp file.

-Use the `halide_add_*_app()` and `halide_add_*_generator_to_app()` function variants (for iOS, Mac OS X, etc.) to add the platform specific boilerplate code and Halide generated code for your app.
+  * Edit the CMakeLists.txt in the ios/ and/or osx/ directories to add calls to `halide_add_*_generator_to_app()` function variants (for iOS, Mac OS X, etc.) to add the platform specific boilerplate code and Halide generated code for your app.

-The CMakeLists.txt file must contain a few other  directives like a `cmake_minimum_required version()` and `project()`.
-See [ios/CMakeLists.txt](ios/CMakeLists.txt) for a complete example.

-Create a build directory for the app and platform.
+To build and run, you then use CMake to build an XCode project.
 From the base directory of your Halide build, alongside the `build` directory you created following [README.md](../../README.md):

     mkdir build-ios
     cd build-ios
     cmake -GXcode ../test/platforms/ios -DHALIDE_INCLUDE_PATH=../include/ -DHALIDE_LIB_PATH=../bin/libHalide.a

-Set the following CMake variables:

-1. HALIDE_INCLUDE_PATH the path to the directory containing Halide.h and HalideRuntime*.h.
-Following the directions for building Halide with CMake, it is likely `~/Halide/build/include`
-2. HALIDE_LIB_PATH the path to the file libHalide.a e.g.
-`~/Halide/build/lib/Debug/libHalide.a`

-Configure and generate the CMake project.
-Build the target that you defined in the CMakeLists.txt file.
+    open test_ios.xcodeproj